Contact The Council:

 i.
 Public Hearings — May be required by City, State, or Federal law or directed by the Council.
 Examples include but are not limited to Local Improvement Districts, zoning changes, biennial budget, annexation, moratoria, and quasi-judicial decisions.

 j.
-Unfinished Business — Items of a general nature, including resolutions and ordinances previously before a standing committee, the Committee of the Whole or full Council.
+Unfinished Business — Items of a general nature, including resolutions and ordinances previously before a standing committee, the Committee of the Whole or entire Council.

 k.
-New Business — Items of a general nature, including resolutions and ordinances not previously before a standing committee, the Committee of the Whole or full Council
+New Business — Items of a general nature, including resolutions and ordinances not previously before a standing committee, the Committee of the Whole or entire Council.

 m.
 Miscellaneous — Significant City-related items that may need further Council discussion, action, or City Administration follow-up.